Patriot Provides Update on Environmental and Pre-Feasibility Study Activities at the CV5 Pegmatite, Corvette Property, Quebec, Canada

 Blair Way, Company Director, President, and CEO, comments: "The winter period at the Project has been extremely busy.
 In the past three months we have drilled the same meterage that we did for the total drill program in 2022.
 In addition to advancing the exploration work, with six (6) drill rigs currently active at site, we have been focusing on various surveys and studies required to move the Project to Pre-Feasibility and commencement of the permitting process.
 The pace will continue through the summer-fall period with our initial mineral resource estimate at CV5 planned for late June.
 Delineation drilling, environmental baseline work, submission of a project description, and development studies will be a priority throughout 2023 and the new camp and all-season road are key milestones in expediting these activities.
 2023 is shaping up to be a very busy year for the Company as we also advance the Corvette Property on environmental, geological, engineering, and permitting fronts."

-VANCOUVER, British Columbia and SYDNEY, Australia, April 12, 2023 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the “Company” or “Patriot”) (TSX-V: PMET) (ASX: PMT) (OTCQX: PMETF) (FSE: R9GA) is pleased to provide an update on its activities focused on the development of the CV5 Pegmatite, at its wholly owned Corvette Property (the “Property” or “Project”), toward Pre-Feasibility.
+VANCOUVER, British Columbia and SYDNEY, Australia, April 12, 2023 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the "Company" or "Patriot") PMET PMT PMETF (FSE: R9GA) is pleased to provide an update on its activities focused on the development of the CV5 Pegmatite, at its wholly owned Corvette Property (the "Property" or "Project"), toward Pre-Feasibility.
 The Property is located in Eeyou Istchee James Bay, Quebec, approximately 13.5 km south of the regional and all-weather Trans-Taiga Road and powerline infrastructure.

 Concurrent to the ongoing drill program at the CV5 Pegmatite (see news release dated March 29, 2023), the Company has been completing various activities and studies in support of advancing the CV5 Pegmatite toward Pre-Feasibility.
 These mandates are part of a broader work program including desktop and site environmental, hydrogeological, geotechnical, geomechanical, social, and various other disciplines required for evaluating economics and other pertinent factors in a potential development scenario of the Project at a Pre-Feasibility Study level ("PFS").